hogsy/compton/README.md

 # Compton, 2D Game Engine

-Compton is a small open-source 2D game engine using Allegro 5 and written in C++.
+Compton was a small isometric open-source 2D game engine using Allegro 5 and written in C++.
 It's purposefully designed to be simplistic with as few dependencies as possible.

+I've since opted to retire the engine to focus my efforts elsewhere and the code is left here in an unfinished state.

 If you decide to use it for anything [then I'd love to hear from you](mailto:hogsy@oldtimes-software.com)! ❤️